 It all starts when chronic high blood sugar levels (hyperglycemia) and subsequent inflammation damages blood vessels in the retina, a condition called retinopathy.
 As these damaged vessels start to leak, DME can develop.

 If you have diabetes and are experiencing vision loss or changes like blurry, wavy, or double vision, you may have DME.

 Fortunately, DME can be effectively treated and managed.
 The key is early diagnosis, along with regular monitoring by an eye doctor.

-Anyone with type 1 or type 2 diabetes is at risk for diabetic macular edema (DME).
+Anyone with diabetes is at risk for diabetic macular edema (DME).
 You are at a higher risk of DME if you have high blood sugar, kidney problems, sleep apnea, abnormal blood lipid levels, or if you are obese.